lyu-ai/agentok/README.md

 If you are new to GitHub, [here](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/) is a detailed help source on getting involved with development on GitHub.

-Please consider contributing to [AutoGen](https://github.com/microsoft/autogen), as FlowGen relies on a robust foundation to deliver its capabilities.
+Please consider contributing to [AutoGen](https://github.com/microsoft/autogen), as Agentok Studio relies on a robust foundation to deliver its capabilities.
 Your contributions can help enhance the platform's core functionalities, ensuring a more seamless and efficient development experience for Multi-Agent Applications.

 This project uses [📦🚀semantic-release](https://github.com/semantic-release/semantic-release) to manage versioning and releases.
 To avoid too frequent auto-releases, we make it a manual GitHub Action to trigger the release.